oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_multitenant_lifecycle_automation/em_multitenant_lifecycle_automation.md

 14. Once the status changes to Succeeded, **Click** Databases >> View >> Expand All and **Click** on Your PDB that you choose in the earlier step.

-15. Under Administration drop down **Click** Initialization Parameters, then Scroll down and you will see the “open_cursors” initialization parameter set to 400 as shown.
+15. Under Administration drop down **Click** Initialization Parameters, then Scroll down and you will see the “open\_cursors” initialization parameter set to 400 as shown.

 ![](images/6b842b0948b11c52c1d56d2f9cdf1088.jpg)

  Now that you have gone through PDB life cycle operations, we will switch focus and cover the use case of building a private cloud using
  Enterprise Manager and how to quickly provision (with minimal inputs) and manage PDBs using PDB-as-a-service (PDBaaS).

-## Lab 5: Self-Service to Request PDB Using PDBaaS
+## Step 5: Self-Service to Request PDB Using PDBaaS

 With the Self-Service Portal, cloud users can request an  Pluggable Database through a simple process, monitor resource consumptions, and manage the pluggable database through an intuitive graphical user interface.
 Expiry time is provided while requesting the PDB instance and PDB is automatically deleted based on the expiry time.